By Paul Titley, Tex.Org Contributor

 The Eagle Ford Shale Formation

 The ability to “frack” oil out of the Eagle Ford Shale formations has added thousands of jobs to the Texas oil footprint.
 This formation begins in Southeast Texas and continues all the way up to the Dallas Fort Worth Metroplex.
 It contains several hundred drilling operators and continues to produce thousands of barrels of oil daily.
 If you’re looking for a job in the oilfields, the Eagle Ford Shale locations seen below is a great place to start!
-These drilling operators have added over $60B in Texas economic impact, and if you’re in the industry, you should be getting your share of it, if you’re not already.
+According to stateimpact.npr.org, these drilling operators have already added over $87B in Texas economic impact, and if you’re in the industry, you should be getting your share of it, if you’re not already.